 The German Aerospace Center (DLR) is Germany´s national research centre for aeronautics and space.
-Its extensive research and development work in Aeronautics, Space, Energy, Transport and Security is integrated into national and international cooperative ventures.
-As Germany´s space agency, DLR has been given responsibility for the forward planning and the implementation of the German space programme by the German federal government as well as for the international representation of German interests.
-Furthermore, Germany’s largest project-management agency is also part of DLR.
+Its extensive research and development activities in Aeronautics, Space, Energy, Transport and Security are integrated into national and international cooperative ventures.
+As Germany´s space agency, DLR has been given responsibility for the planning and the implementation of the German space programme by the German federal government.

 NDMC is a global program with the mission to promote international cooperation among research groups investigating the mesopause region (80-100 km) with the goal of early identification of changing climate signals.
 This program involves the coordinated study of atmospheric variability at all time scales, the exchange of existing know-how, and the coordinated development of improved observation, analysis techniques and modeling.
 The initial emphasis is on mesopause region airglow techniques utilizing the existing ground-based and satellite measurement capabilities.
 NDMC is coordinated by DLR-DFD in cooperation with the UFS.

 The GRIPS (Ground-based Infrared P-branch Spectrometer) instrument routinely measures the temperature in ~87 km altitude with high temporal resolution and precision.
 The temperatures are used for an early identification of changing climate signals and for the detection of atmospheric gravity waves and infrasound.
 The latter ones are generated – besides others – by storm systems, volcanic activity or even tsunamis and may be used for the rapid detection of natural hazards.
 Therefore, a deeper understanding of the propagation of these signals through the atmosphere is needed which is modelled using the HARPA/DLR model.